-Base yourself: City centre, The Strand, South Townsville
+Base yourself: City centre, the Strand, South Townsville

-Average hotel price per room/per night: $140
+Average hotel price per room/per night: AUD $140

-Best times to visit
+Best times to visit Townsville

 December to March is hot and humid and there can be rain periods which last several days.
 The advantage of visiting at this time of the year is that accommodation prices are low.

-Townsville was founded in 1864 as a port, and is still a major import and export centre.
+Townsville was founded in 1864 as a shipping port, and is still a major import and export centre.

-While education and research are seen as the major growth industries for the future, it’s not hard to get a sense of the city’s shipping and military past.
+While education and research are seen as the major growth industries for the future, it’s not hard to get a sense of the city’s past.
 Start by visiting the award-winning Museum of Tropical Queensland, where there’s a strong emphasis on maritime archaeology.
 The Maritime Museum of Townsville is another interesting option.

 From award-winning fine dining to casual eats to suit every taste, Townsville offers an enviable range of cafes and restaurants.

-Stellar Moda on Palmer Street stocks edgy, bohemian and vintage styles from labels like Lucette, Kachel, Talulah and Mogil.
+Stellar Moda on Palmer Street stocks edgy, bohemian and vintage fashion styles from labels like Lucette, Kachel, Talulah and Mogil.